Bayesian tomography using polynomial chaos expansion and deep generative networks: Methodology

+There are various categories of surrogate models, such as Kriging and PCE, each with its own strengths and limitations.
+However, they all adhere to a fundamental principle: the more complex the input-output relationship, the higher the computational demands needed to build the surrogate model (e.g. in terms of training set).
+Furthermore, the efficiency of constructing a surrogate is significantly affected by the number of input parameters, and it can become unfeasible when the input dimensionality exceeds several tens of parameters, thus surrogate modeling often relies on some kind of dimensionality reduction.
+The dimensionality reduction step does not necessarily need to be invertible since what holds significance is the supervised performance, specifically the minimization of modeling error \citep{lataniotis2020extending}.
+Surrogate models exhibit their peak potential when dealing with low-dimensional input spaces, provided that such simplicity does not entail a complex input-output relationship.

+Based on this general considerations, we can qualitatively anticipate the surrogate performance when operating on latent variables (i.e., $\tilde{\mathcal{M}}_{DGM}(\vz)$), GPCs (i.e., $\tilde{\mathcal{M}}_{GPC}(\vx_{GPC})$) and LPCs (i.e., $\tilde{\mathcal{M}}_{LPC}(\vx_{LPC})$).
+We can expect that using the latent variables of a DGM involves a low dimensionality, albeit at the cost of a complex input-output relationship.
+On the other hand, employing GPCs decomposition likely results in a considerably simpler input-output relationship but necessitates a larger number of variables, as the entire input domain needs to be approximated.
+In cases where the underlying forward model permits, the use of LPCs projection becomes viable.
+This parametrization offers straightforward input-output characteristics as the GPCs approach but with fewer parameters, thus facilitating the training of a surrogate.

-The successful implementation of MCMC methods hinges on effectively addressing two fundamental challenges: precise characterization of priors and efficient modeling.
-As we have discussed in the preceding sections, relying on a single parametrization may prove inadequate in achieving both objectives.
-Therefore, we have introduced the innovative concept of potentially decoupling the inversion and modeling domains to tackle these challenges.
-Once a suitable prior has been defined \textit{and} a accurate modeling strategy devised, in the scenario discussed here based on VAE \textit{and} PCs parametrizations, respectively, a Metropolis-Hastings MCMC algorithm can be used to sample the posterior distribution $P(\vz|\vy)$ \citep{hastings1970monte}.
-A sample of the posterior in the physical space, $P(\mathcal{G}_{VAE}({\vz})|\vy)$, is then also available via mere application of the $\mathcal{G}_{VAE}$ to draws from $P(\vz|\vy)$.
-The latent representation provided by the VAE is used to evaluate $P(\vz)$ and explore the posterior according to a Gaussian proposal distribution characterized by a diagonal covariance matrix $\lambda \mathbb{I}$, where $\lambda$ can be tuned to achieve a proper acceptance rate \citep{marelli2014uqlab,meles2022bayesian}.
-For each step in the MCMC process, the surrogate modeling operates on subsets ${\vx}$ of principal components associated with the physical distribution $\mathcal{G}_{VAE}({\vz})$ proposed by the MCMC.
+To effectively combine MCMC methods with surrogate modeling, it is essential to ensure a high level of accuracy in the output domain.
+To achieve this goal, we propose decoupling the parameterizations used for inversion and surrogate modeling.
+The latent representation provided by the DGM is used to evaluate $P(\vz)$ and explore the posterior.
+Once a prior has been defined \textit{and} a surrogate modeling strategy devised, a Metropolis-Hastings MCMC algorithm can be used to sample the posterior distribution $P(\vz|\vy)$ \citep{hastings1970monte}.
+A sample of the posterior in the physical space, $P(\mathcal{G}_{DGM}({\vz})|\vy)$, is then also available via mere application of the $\mathcal{G}_{DGM}$ to draws from $P(\vz|\vy)$.
+For each step in the MCMC process, we consider three strategies with surrogates operating on latent variables, on GPCs and or LPCs associated with the field $\mathcal{G}_{DGM}({\vz})$.
+We depict these three strategies for a travel time tomography problem in Fig. \ref{fig:DGM_DIAGRAM}.